Tyson Foods (TSN) Gains As Market Dips: What You Should Know

-Heading into today, shares of the meat producer had gained 1.91% over the past month, outpacing the Consumer Staples sector's loss of 0.44% and lagging the S&P 500's gain of 2.68% in that time.
+Heading into today, shares of the meat producer had lost 3.24% over the past month, lagging the Consumer Staples sector's gain of 1.93% and the S&P 500's gain of 1.52% in that time.

-Wall Street will be looking for positivity from TSN as it approaches its nex t earnings report date.
-This is expected to be August 5, 2019.
-In tha t report , analysts expect TSN to post earnings of $1.47 per share.
-This would mark a year-over-year decline of 2%.
+Investors will be hoping for strength from TSN as it approaches its nex t earnings release, which is expected to be August 5, 2019.
+On that day, TSN is projected to report earnings of $1.47 per share, which would represent a year-over-year decline of 2%.
 Our most recent consensus estimate is calling for quarterly revenue of $11.11 billion, up 10.51% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.97 per share and revenue of $42.90 billion.
-These totals would mark changes of -3.08% and +7.12%, respectively, from last year.
+TSN's full-year Zacks Consensus Estimates are calling for earnings of $5.97 per share and revenue of $42.90 billion.
+These results would represent year-over-year changes of -3.08% and +7.12%, respectively.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-TSN is currently sporting a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+TSN is currently a Zacks Rank #3 (Hold).

-In terms of valuation, TSN is currently trading at a Forward P/E ratio of 13.58.
-This valuation marks a discount compared to its industry's average Forward P/E of 14.97.
+Investors should also note TSN's current valuation metrics, including its Forward P/E ratio of 13.32.
+Its industry sports an average Forward P/E of 15.16, so we one might conclude that TSN is trading at a discount comparatively.

 The Food - Meat Products industry is part of the Consumer Staples sector.
-This group has a Zacks Industry Rank of 10, putting it in the top 4% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 20, which puts it in the top 8% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.